Automattic/jetpack-production/readme.txt

 = The most popular WordPress plugin for just about everything. =

-Security, performance, marketing, and design tools — Jetpack is made by WordPress experts to make WP sites safer and faster, and help you grow your traffic.
+Security, performance, marketing, and design tools — Jetpack is made by the WordPress experts to make WP sites safer and faster, and help you grow your traffic.

 = 24/7 AUTO SITE SECURITY =
 We guard your site so you can run your site or business.
 Jetpack Security provides easy-to-use, comprehensive WordPress site security including auto real-time backups and easy restores, malware scanning, and spam protection.
 Essential features like brute force protection and downtime / uptime monitoring are free.